spatialos/database-sync-worker/README.md

 ## Building and running locally

-Directly, from the command line: `dotnet run -p Workers/DatabaseSyncWorker receptionist`
+Directly, from the command line: `dotnet run -p Workers/DatabaseSyncWorker`

-If running from Visual Studio or Rider, make sure to add the `receptionist` command to your run configuration.

 ### Building for the cloud